Social grooming: Creation and maintenance of social bonds

 Social grooming may also serve to establish and recognize mates or amorous partners.
 For example, in short-nosed fruit bats, the females initiate grooming with the males just before flight at dusk.
-The male and his close-knit female harem apply bodily secretions on each other, which could possibly allow them to recognize the female's reproductive status.
-The 2016 study by Kumar et al. chemically analyzed these secretions, revealing that they may be required in chemosensory mediated communication and mate choice.
-Similarly, in the less aggressive herb-field mice species, males are observed to groom females for longer durations and even allow females to not reciprocate.
-Since the mating demands of males are greater than those of offered by females, the females use social grooming as a method to choose mates and males use it to incite mating.
+The male and his close-knit female harem release bodily secretions onto each other, which may allow them to recognize the female's reproductive status.
+A 2016 study by Kumar et al. chemically analyzed these secretions, concluding that they may be required in chemosensory mediated communication and mate choice.
+Similarly, in the less aggressive herb-field mouse, males are observed to groom females for longer durations and even allow females to not reciprocate.
+Since the mating demands of males are greater than those offered by females, the females use social grooming to choose mates and males use it to incite mating.

 Finally, kin selection is not as important a factor as friendship or mate preference when choosing a grooming mate as previously thought.
-In the 2018 Phelps et al. captive study on chimpanzees, it was seen that the animals remembered interactions that were 'successful' or 'unsuccessful' and used that as a basis to choose grooming mates; they chose grooming mates based on who would reciprocate rather than who would not.
-More importantly, if the delay between two chimpanzees grooming each other is very little, then the chimpanzees tend to 'time match', i.e. the second groomer grooms the first for the same amount of time that he/she was groomed.
-This 'episodic memory' requires a demanding amount of cognitive function and emotional recognition, and has been tested experimentally with respect to food preferences, where apes chose between tasty perishable and non-tasty non-perishable food at shorter and longer delays respectively after trying the food.
+In a 2018 study of captive chimpanzees, Phelps et al. found that the animals remembered interactions that were "successful" or "unsuccessful" and used these as a basis to choose grooming mates; they chose grooming mates based on who would reciprocate rather than who would not.
+More importantly, if the delay between two chimpanzees grooming each other is very little, then the chimpanzees tend to "time match": i.e., the second groomer grooms the first for the same amount of time that he/she was groomed.
+This "episodic memory" requires a demanding amount of cognitive function and emotional recognition, and has been tested experimentally with respect to food preferences, where apes chose between tasty perishable and non-tasty non-perishable food at shorter and longer delays respectively after trying the food.
 Hence, apes can distinguish between different events that occurred at different times.